scrapy/scrapy/docs/topics/request-response.rst

 REQUEST_FINGERPRINTER
 ~~~~~~~~~~~~~~~~~~~~~

-Default: ``'scrapy.utils.request.request_fingerprint'``
+Default: ``'scrapy.utils.request.RequestFingerprinter'``

-The import path of a callable that receives a :attr:`~scrapy.http.Request`
+The import path of a :ref:`request fingerprinter
-object and returns a :class:`str` that uniquely identifies that request.

-The returned :class:`str` must be a valid filename.
-The hexadecimal
-representation of a hash is recommended.
+<custom-request-fingerprinter>`.

 The default request fingerprinter takes into account a canonical version
 (:func:`w3lib.url.canonicalize_url`) of